Corporate Governance

 (1) Policy on cross-shareholdings

-Regarding cross-shareholdings, it is the Company's policy to hold shares deemed to help raise the corporate value of the Group in the medium- to long-term, in overall consideration of business strategy and relationships, based on the policy of carefully selecting the minimum cross-shareholdings necessary.
-The policy on exercising voting rights related to strategically held shares is to decide whether to use such rights based on the criteria of whether this will help raise the medium-to long-term corporate value of the Company and the entity whose shares are held.
+Regarding cross-shareholdings, it is the Company's policy to hold shares deemed to help raise the corporate value of the Group in the medium to long term, in overall consideration of business strategy and relationships, based on the policy of carefully selecting the minimum cross-shareholdings necessary.
+The policy on exercising voting rights related to strategically held shares is to decide whether to use such rights based on criteria as to whether this will help raise the medium- to long-term corporate value of the Company and the entity whose shares are held.

 (2) Cross-shareholding verification details

-The Company also verifies the appropriateness of continuing to hold any particular shares once a year in a Board of Directors meeting based on the above policy.
-The shares to be held, the number of the shares, the purpose and effect of shareholdings, etc. are disclosed in the Company’s securities report.
+The Company verifies the appropriateness of continuing to hold certain shares once a year in a Board of Directors meeting based on the above policy.
+The shares to be held, the number of shares, the purpose and effect of shareholdings, and other factors are disclosed in the Company’s Annual Securities Report.

 (3) Criteria for exercising cross-shareholding voting rights